bknowles22/bknowles22.github.io/index.md

   actions:
     - label: "My Projects"
       url: "/portfolio/"
 excerpt: "Bryne is an engineer with a passion for biomedical devices.
-His area of expertise is 3D printing, with an emphasis on biomedical applications."
+Her area of expertise is 3D printing, with an emphasis on biomedical applications."
 feature_row:
   - image_path: assets/img/CNC-Mill-Thumbnail.jpg
     alt: "CNC Mill"